kimbasabingoye/kimbasabingoye.github.io/_drafts/_posts/real-time-traffic-monitoring-system.md

 5. **Historical Traffic Data:** Archived data on traffic patterns, vehicle counts, and congestion trends from previous periods.

 ### Complications and Challenges

-To make the project more challenging and to reflect real-world scenarios, the following complications are introduced:

 1. **Heterogeneous Data Formats:**
    - Different car brands and toll operators use various data formats.
 For example, some provide data in JSON, others in XML, CSV, or proprietary binary formats.